conmaol/maglocunus/AI/NeuralNets/JurafskyMartin2025-7.md

 ## Training Neural Nets

+Neural networks are trained by optimization algorithms like gradient descent.

+Error backpropagation, backward differentiation on a computation graph, is used to compute the gradients of the loss function for a network.

 Back up to: [Top](#)

 ## Feedforward Neural Language Modeling

+Neural language models use a neural network as a probabilistic classifier, to compute the probability of the next word given the previous n words.

 Back up to: [Top](#)

 ## Training the neural language model

+Neural language models can use pretrained embeddings, or can learn embed- dings from scratch in the process of language modeling.

+•
+•
+•

 Back up to: [Top](#)